 As with the aforementioned businesses, tour guide companies must generate enough cash flows during their time of operation to justify their operations.

 Depending on what region the business is located in, the revenues for landscaping firms may dry up with the shrubbery.

 Lawn Doctor, the largest “automated lawn care franchise” in the United States, boasts an average annual gross profit margin of 68% for locations that have been open for at least two years.
 Even though summer is the season most often associated with yard maintenance, the company provides services year round.
 Their website provides “Lawn Care Tips By Season” and their services include assessments and periodic visits to maintain each customer’s yard, thus providing potential for a revenue stream beyond summer’s end.

 Seasonal Business Challenges

 The bills don’t stop – while it is true that many costs will decrease when the business is not operating, some large obligations will remain constant.
-For example, any business with leased space will be responsible for paying the bank every month regardless of the season.
-Other constant bills which may apply include insurance, utilities and security costs.
+For example, any business with leased space will be responsible for paying the bank every month, regardless of the season.
+Other constant bills which may apply to include insurance, utilities, and security costs.